 Just a note of caution, straw is not recommended if your horse has poor teeth or a history of impaction colic.
-As with all new forage, try to introduce straw gradually and mix it in with the other forage used so the horse is not consuming all the straw in one meal
+As with all new forage, try to introduce straw gradually and mix it in with the other forage used so the horse is not consuming all the straw in one meal.

-The aim with forage is to try and keep the NSC content to around 10-12% as a horse's glycaemic and insulinemic response to consuming this level of non-structural carbohydrate is normal.
+The aim with forage is to try and keep the NSC content below 10% NSC to help maintain a normal glycaemic and insulinemic response.
 Levels of NSC above 16% typically elicit an exaggerated response and so could act as a trigger to laminitis in a predisposed horse or pony.
-In the Jansson et al study, the use of straw slowed the rate
+In the Jansson et al study, the use of straw slowed the rate of eating so significantly that the insulinemic response was negligible - another potential benefit of feeding straw.
+In theory, a true haylage with a dry matter content of between 50 and 65% should have a low level of sugar as it will have been fermented during the preservation process.
+The challenge with haylage is that it is often more digestible than hay and so horses tend to do better on it and so gain more weight.